Dre Campbell Farm

 How to Grow

-Eggplant thrives in warmth [1], so it is best to grow it in sunny and well-drained areas.
+Eggplant thrives in warmth [1], so it is best grown in sunny, well-drained areas.

 Start the seeds inside six to eight weeks before the last spring frost.
-Also, avoid planting eggplant transplants in the garden until after the last frost threat has passed.
+Also, eggplant transplants should not be planted in the garden until after the last frost threat has passed.

-The plants might tilt when they are loaded with fruits, so you might want to tie them to stakes.
-Also, water the soil well but ensure it remains moist and not soggy.
+When the plants are loaded with fruits, they tilt, so you should tie them to stakes.
+Also, water the soil well, but ensure it remains moist and not soggy.

 Fertilizer

-The best soil for eggplant growth is sandy loam or loam soil with a high level of organic matter.
+The best soil for eggplant growth is sandy loam or loamy soil with high organic matter.

-Therefore, mix compost or well-aged manure into the soil about a week prior to planting.
+Therefore, mix compost or well-aged manure into the soil about a week before planting.
 You can also use a general fertilizer, such as 5-10-5.

 Garden Pests

-Common garden pests that affect eggplants include armyworms, thrips, flea beetles, potato beetles, whiteflies, cutworms, and tomato pinworm.
+Armyworms, thrips, flea beetles, potato beetles, whiteflies, cutworms, and tomato pinworms are common garden pests that affect eggplants.

-The best way to deal with these pests is to use a physical barrier like floating row covers or other protective material.
+The best way to deal with these pests is to use a physical barrier, such as floating row covers or other protective materials.
+You can also encourage beneficial predatory insects, like parasitic wasps, ladybugs, and lacewings.

-Additionally, neem oil is an all-rounder to get rid of many insect pests that might be infesting your plants.
+Additionally, neem oil is an all-arounder for getting rid of many insect pests that may be infesting your plants.

 Plant Diseases

-Eggplant is also susceptible to a range of plant diseases, including bacterial wilt and verticillium wilt.
-Both of these diseases cause the plant to wilt and die.
+Eggplants are also susceptible to various plant diseases, including bacterial and verticillium wilt.
+Both of these diseases can cause the plants to wilt and die.

 Other conditions that might pose a problem include anthracnose fruit rot, blossom-end rot, early blight, and damping off [2].
 However, there are many organic treatments for plant diseases that you can look into.